tdincer/Machine-Failure-Prediction/README.md

 ## Data

-The data used in this work, which is taken from [Matzka (2020)](https://archive.ics.uci.edu/ml/datasets/AI4I+2020+Predictive+Maintenance+Dataset), is available in the DATA folder.
+The data used in this work, taken from [Matzka (2020)](https://archive.ics.uci.edu/ml/datasets/AI4I+2020+Predictive+Maintenance+Dataset), is available in the DATA folder.
 It consists of 10,000 data points stored as rows with features like product type, air temperature, process temperature, rotational speed, torque wear, machine failure.
 The machine failures are grouped into 5 subcategories.
-For simplicity, only the subcategories were not predicted.
+For simplicity, only the main failure parameter was predicted.
 A concise summary of the data, pair plots, and the distribution of the labels can be found in [this](./EDA/EDA.ipynb) notebook.

 ## Modeling